RipcordSoftware/lazyflatset/README.md

 }
 ```

-We develop with Netbeans C++ IDE and GCC 4.9 on Debian.
-We expect it to work with any C++11 compiler including GCC 4.8 and clang 3.5.
+We expect lazyflatset to work with any C++11 compiler including GCC 4.8 and clang 3.4.

 ## Performance